Martingale (betting system): Anti-martingale

 In a classic martingale betting style, gamblers increase bets after each loss in hopes that an eventual win will recover all previous losses.
 The anti-martingale approach, also known as the reverse martingale, instead increases bets after wins, while reducing them after a loss.
 The perception is that the gambler will benefit from a winning streak or a "hot hand", while reducing losses while "cold" or otherwise having a losing streak.
-As the single bets are independent from each other (and from the gambler's expectations), the concept of winning "streaks" is merely an example of gambler's fallacy, and the anti-martingale strategy fails to make any money.
-If on the other hand, real-life stock returns are serially correlated (for instance due to economic cycles and delayed reaction to news of larger market participants), "streaks" of wins or losses do happen more often and are longer than those under a purely random process, the anti-martingale strategy could theoretically apply and can be used in trading systems (as trend-following or "doubling up").
+However, in practice the anti-martingale system fails to generate a profit.